 Before getting a leopard gecko, it’s important to know what you’re getting yourself into before you finally decide to take the leap in doing so.
-And not because they’re hard to care, but because for some owners, their sleep cycle may be a little bit of a disappointment.
-If you’re wondering exactly why that is, then I suggest reading on as I go into a little more detail on this topic.
+And not because they’re hard to care for.
+For some owners, a leopard gecko’s sleep cycle may be a little bit of a disappointment.
+If you’ve been wondering, when are leopard geckos most active, then I suggest reading on as we’re about to answer that.

 Those who own leopard geckos may be wondering why they’re only active during the late hours of the night, but because they come from a habitat where being awake at these times is the most beneficial for them, these are the times they’re active in our homes as well.